Matt-FTW/dotfiles/.config/nvim/.github/README.md

 To install an extra is just as easy as opening neovim, typing `:LazyExtras`, and selecting any row from the menu that appears.
 To select one, hit the `x` key.
 And your done, be sure to close and open again neovim to see the changes.

+> [!NOTE]
+> There are some extras that have extended in the name.
+Those are based on the native [LazyVim extras](https://github.com/LazyVim/LazyVim/tree/main/lua/lazyvim/plugins/extras).

 If you see any errors with a custom extra, be sure to report it by creating a [new issue](https://github.com/Matt-FTW/dotfiles/issues/new/choose).

 ### :package: Neovim Version Manager